Your quick guide to PSD2 and SCA

 When will PSD2 happen?

-The regulation initially required all banks and businesses to be compliant by 14 September 2019, however the deadline for SCA compliance has been delayed by 18 months.
-Following the European Banking Authority (EBA) announcement on 21 June 2019, the Financial Conduct Authority (FCA) has now agreed to a phased roll-out plan to move the UK to full compliance by 14 March 2021.
+The regulation initially required all banks and businesses to be compliant by 14 September 2019, however the deadline for SCA compliance is 14 March 2022.
+Following the European Banking Authority (EBA) announcement on 21 June 2019, the Financial Conduct Authority (FCA) has now agreed to a phased roll-out plan to move the UK to full compliance by 14 March 2022.

 How will PSD2 change online payments and servicing?